Anghiari, the village of the famous battle painted by Leonardo da Vinci

 Chiesa di Sant’Agostino

 On the right of palazzo Taglieschi, we find the chiesa di Sant’Agostino.
 According to tradition, the origins of the Church would be related to step from Anghiari of Thomas Becket in 1162.
 The present Church dates from the 13th century although it was modified two centuries later.
 The Interior is in Baroque style, while the exterior has a sandstone facade opened by a Renaissance portal and by an oculus.
+During the eighteenth century the church was enriched with stucco decorations.
+In the choir there is an interesting polychrome terracotta, Adoration of the Shepherds, from the workshop of Santi Buglioni.

 What to see around Anghiari